-Department Head: Dr. Jonathan Pote Graduate Coordinator: Dr. Prem Parajuli
+Department Head: Dr. Jonathan Pote Graduate Coordinator: Dr. Fei Yu 150 Agricultural Engineering Building

-150 Agricultural Engineering Building
+E-mail: abe_head@abe.msstate.edu (abe head@abe.msstate.edu)

-E-mail: abe head@abe.msstate.edu (abe head@abe.msstate.edu)
+Graduate study is offered in the Department of Agricultural and Biological Engineering leading to the degree of Master of Science in Agriculture with a concentration in Engineering Technology or a Doctor of Philosophy in

-Graduate study is offered in the Department of Agricultural and Biological Engineering leading to the degree of Master of Science in Agriculture with a concentration in Engineering Technology or a Doctor of Philosophy in Agricultural Sciences with a concentration in Engineering Technology.
+Agricultural Sciences with a concentration in Engineering Technology.
+A Precision Agriculture Certificate is also offered.